 The door warms up every time you open the fridge.
 Dairy and raw meat don't belong here — only items that tolerate temperature fluctuations.

 Scan your grocery receipt — AI identifies your products and adds them with their expiry dates automatically.
 Get a push reminder 1–14 days before something expires.
-No sign-up, all data stays on your device.
+No sign-up, fridge data stays on your device.

-Download Fango free7 practical tips for organising your fridge
+7 practical tips for organising your fridge

 -